When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Was Formula Invented?

 Formula, as we know it, was invented in 1865 by a chemist.
-It was made of cow’s milk, wheat, malt flour, and potassium bicarbonate.
+It was a mixture of cow’s milk, wheat, malt flour, and potassium bicarbonate.

 What Did Babies Drink Before Formula Was Invented?